-Potential Penalties for a DUI Conviction
+What are the Potential Penalties Following a DUI Conviction?

 The penalties for a DUI offense could include jail time, fines, community service, probation, ignition interlock devices, vehicle impoundment, and even license suspension.
 The penalties may increase depending on age, blood alcohol content levels, the level of offenses, and several other factors.

 The penalties for a first-time DUI conviction include a fine of between $500 and $1,000 and a term of imprisonment of up to six months.
 The penalties are more severe for subsequent DUI convictions.
 One of our DUI attorneys in Pompano Beach could help you understand the potential penalties you may face and could fight for you.

 Penalties for Subsequent DUI Offenses